jtoppins/lua-libs/README.md

 You can find the `MissionScripting.lua` file in the game install directory under `Scripts`.
-This file must be modified to load all script libraries of DCSEx.
-DCSEx attempts to make this rather easy by only needing to add a single line to the `MissionScripting.lua` file.
+This file must be modified to load all script libraries of DCSExt.
+DCSExt attempts to make this rather easy by only needing to add a single line to the `MissionScripting.lua` file.

 ```diff